solo-io/unik/README.md

 UniK is built to be easily extensible, allowing (and encouraging) adding support for unikernel [compilers](docs/compilers/README.md) and cloud [providers](docs/providers/README.md).
 See [architecture](docs/architecture.md) for a better understanding of UniK's pluggable code design.

-To learn more about the motivation behind project UniK, read our [blog](https://github.com/emc-advanced-dev/unik/wiki/UniK:-Build-and-Run-Unikernels-with-Ease) post.
+To learn more about the motivation behind project UniK, read our [blog](https://github.com/emc-advanced-dev/unik/wiki/UniK:-Build-and-Run-Unikernels-with-Ease) post and follow us [@ProjectUniK](https://twitter.com/ProjectUniK).

 ---
 ### Documentation